• journal prompts for self growth

 Cook A Special Meal For Yourself

 You can cook your favorite breakfast, lunch, or dinner.
-(Or all three!)
+(Or all three.)
 You might also try cooking one of your favorite recipes from childhood.
-And if cooking sounds more like self-torture than self-care, order out from your favorite takeout spot!
+And if cooking sounds more like self-torture than self-care, order out from your favorite takeout spot.

 Practice Yoga Or Do Some Light Stretching